 Sequencing by Synthesis Technology

-Sequencing templates are immobilized on a proprietary flow cell surface that is designed to present the DNA in a manner that facilitates access to enzymes, while ensuring high stability of surface bound template and low non-specific binding of fluorescently labeled nucleotides.
-Solid-phase amplification creates up to 1,000 identical copies of each single template molecule in close proximity, generating a cluster, and because this process does not involve positioning of beads into wells or mechanical spotting, much higher densities are achieved.
+Sequencing templates are immobilized on a proprietary flow cell surface that is designed to present the DNA in a manner that facilitates access to enzymes, while ensuring high stability of surface-bound templates and low non-specific binding of fluorescently labeled nucleotides.
+Solid-phase amplification creates up to 1,000 identical copies of each single-template molecule in close proximity, generating a cluster, and because this process does not involve the positioning of beads into wells or mechanical spotting, much higher densities are achieved.
 SBS technology uses four fluorescently-labeled nucleotides to sequence the tens of millions of clusters on the flow cell surface in parallel, using a proprietary reversible terminator-based method.
 This enables detection of single bases as they are incorporated into growing DNA strands.
 Since all four reversible terminator-bound dNTPs are present during each sequencing cycle, natural competition minimizes incorporation bias.
 The result is base-by-base sequencing that enables highly accurate data for a broad range of applications.

 Nanopore technology is an exciting new method currently being developed.
 The technology records characteristic changes in electric current as nucleic acids pass through a synthetic or protein nanopore and will theoretically allow sequencing of a complete chromosome in one step, without the need to generate a new DNA strand.

 Whatever your needs, We’re here to help.
 Excedr offers leasing programs that not only provide an alternative to costly outright purchases, but also include repair and preventative maintenance coverage, freeing up capital, minimizing downtime, and giving you peace of mind.
 Contact us today to learn more!

 Lease a Cutting-Edge NGS System for Your Lab